dart-lang/ecosystem/pkgs/firehose/README.md

 When run from a PR, this tool will check a configurable subset of the following

-* The package versioning is correct and consistent, see `firehose` description above.
+* The package versioning is correct and consistent, see [Publishing](#publishing) description above.
 * A changelog entry has been added.
 * All `.dart` files have a license header.
 * How the test coverage is affected by the PR.